 Combating ignorance, changing attitudes

 Ultimately, EPED aims to enable children to leave the streets by finding loving homes for them.
 It is sometimes possible to reunite children with their parents and, in other cases, the team has successfully placed former street-living children with foster families.
-EPED has trained and is supporting 15 foster parents, caring for children who have left the streets.
+EPED has trained and is supporting growing numbers of foster parents, caring for children who have left the streets.

 Central to EPED’s work is changing harmful attitudes prevalent in Congolese society which fuel the mistreatment and abuse of children.
 EPED runs regular training sessions on children’s rights and child protection for community organisations in Kinshasa.
 Alongside this, EPEDÂ is heavily involved inÂ the Stop Child Witch Accusations coalition (SCWA).